c3lang/c3c/CODESTYLE.md

 # C3 Standard library style guide.

-When contributing to the standard librairy please to your best to follow the following style requirements as to ensure a consistent style in the stdlib and also make accepting PRs more quickly.
+When contributing to the standard library please try your best to adhere to the following style requirements to ensure a consistent style in the stdlib and to facilitate accepting PRs more quickly.

 ### Braces are placed on the next line